-- 7.1 The Commission recommends to State, local and Tribal governments that (when considering the legalization of gambling or the repeal of gambling that is already legal) they should recognize that, especially in economically depressed communities, casino gambling has demonstrated the ability to generate economic development through the creation of quality jobs. - 7.2 The Commission recommends to State, local and Tribal governments that (when considering the legalization of gambling or the repeal of gambling that is already legal) they should recognize that lotteries, Internet gambling, and non-casino electronic gambling devices do not create a concentration of good quality jobs and do not generate significant economic development. - 7.3 The Commission recommends to State, local and Tribal governments that (when they are considering the legalization of casino gambling) casino development should be targeted for locations where the attendant jobs and economic development will benefit communities with high levels of unemployment and underemployment and a scarcity of jobs for which the residents of such communities are qualified. - 7.4 The Commission recommends to State, local and Tribal governments that studies of gambling's economic impact and studies contemplating the legalization of gambling or the repeal of gambling that is already legal should include an analysis of gambling industry job quality, specifically income, medical benefits, and retirement benefits, relative to the quality of other jobs available in comparable industries within the labor market. - 7.5 The Commission recommends to State, local and Tribal governments that when planning for gambling-related economic development, communities with legal gambling or that are considering the legalization of gambling should recognize that destination resorts create more and better quality jobs than casinos catering to a local clientele. - 7.6 The Commission recommends to State, local and Tribal governments that communities with legal gambling or that are considering the legalization of gambling should look to cooperation between labor unions and management as a means for protecting job quality. - 7.9 Because the easy availability of ATMs and credit machines encourages some gamblers to wager more than they intended, the Commission recommends that States, Tribal governments, and pari-mutuel facilities ban credit card cash advance machines and other devices activated by debit or credit cards from the immediate area where gambling takes place. - 7.23 The Commission recommends that students should be warned of the dangers of gambling, beginning at the elementary level and continuing through college.
+- 7-1 Because the easy availability of automated teller machines and credit machines encourages some gamblers to wager more than they intended, the Commission recommends that states, tribal governments, and pari-mutuel facilities ban credit card cash advance machines and other devices activated by debit or credit cards from the immediate area where gambling takes place. - 7-2 While the Commission recognizes that the responsibility for children and minors lies first and foremost with parents, it recommends that gambling establishments implement policies to help ensure the safety of children on their premises and to prevent underage gambling.
+Policies that could be implemented include the following: - Post local curfews and laws in public areas and inform guests traveling with minors of these laws. - Train employees working in appropriate areas to handle situations involving unattended children, underage gambling, and alcohol and tobacco consumption or purchase. - 7-3 The Commission recommends to state, local, and tribal governments that (when considering the legalization of gambling or the repeal of gambling that is already legal) they should recognize that especially in economically depressed communities, casino gambling has demonstrated the ability to generate economic development through the creation of quality jobs. - 7-4 The Commission recommends to state, local, and tribal governments that (when considering the legalization of gambling or the repeal of gambling that is already legal) they should recognize that lotteries, Internet gambling, and non-casino EGD's do not create a concentration of good quality jobs and do not generate significant economic development.

+- 7-5 The Commission recommends to state, local, and tribal governments that (when they are considering the legalization of casino gambling) casino development should be targeted for locations where the attendant jobs and economic development will benefit communities with high levels of unemployment and underemployment and a scarcity of jobs for which the residents of such communities are qualified. - 7-6 The Commission recommends to state, local, and tribal governments that studies of gambling's economic impact and studies contemplating the legalization of gambling or the repeal of gambling that is already legal should include an analysis of gambling industry job quality-specifically income, medical benefits, and retirement benefits-relative to the quality of other jobs available in comparable industries within the labor market. - 7-7 The Commission recommends to state, local, and tribal governments that when planning for gambling-related economic development, communities with legal gambling or that are considering the legalization of gambling should recognize that destination resorts create more and better quality jobs than casinos catering to a local clientele. - 7-8 The Commission recommends to state, local, and tribal governments that communities with legal gambling or that are considering the legalization of gambling should look to cooperation between labor unions and management as a means for protecting job quality. - 7-9 The Commission recommends that students should be warned of the dangers of gambling, beginning at the elementary level and continuing through college.

-VIII.
+Chapter 8.
 Future Research